OutlierVentures/Sovrin-Springboard/prover_verifier.md

     ```
     Send the authcrypted message bytes to the prover in your chosen manner.

 2. The prover receives the proof request, constructs a proof and sends it back.
-In constructing a proof, the prover must specify which attributes are self-attested, which are to be verified with Indy, and which the credential issuer does not know about.
+In constructing a proof,
+    1. The prover must specify which attributes are self-attested, which are to be verified with Indy, and which the credential issuer does not know about.
     ```python
     self_attested_attributes =
     {